dottjt/plastic/README.md

 How to kill a Chinaman is my first novel.
 It's a first-person narrative of an unidentified character with severe mental health issues.

 The intention of the novel is to take you through a provocative theme-park of cynicism, violence and mania.
 I suppose you could describe it as a delicious free-for-all against the senses.
-My writing style aims to be highly textual.
-I want you to really taste what this character is going through.
 Initially it was inspired by William S. Burroughs' novel, Naked Lunch.

+## Repository

+- `chapters` - All the novel's chapters.
+- `chapters-without-annotations` - All the novel's chapters without headings or annotations.
+- `ebook` - Relevant eBook generation files, including generation directory.
+- `medium-export` - Export of all my Medium posts.
+Initially, for inspiration.
+- `other` - Unused chapter excerpts + a heap of notes on the novel.
+- `scripts` - Bash scripts to push to Github + create word count.
+- `util` - Node.js scripts to compile the book and relevant files.

-### Plot Overview
+## Plot Overview

 ### Chapter 01 - life.
 (DONE)